 I'm less concerned about the audit committee being respected.
 I would settle, at minimum, for them being supported by the board and for people to follow policy related to the audit committee.
 If we could get over that hurdle, then we would be getting somewhere.
 But it is an oversight committee and the Office of the Chief Auditor is accountable to this committee.
 And if that's not happening, if we can't get past that, that's a whole other problem.
-And also we have school board policy 1005 which speaks to the school board responsibilities and authority. generally speaking, whatever rules apply to the school board we stand in the shoes of the school board member.
+And also we have school board policy 1005 which speaks to the school board responsibilities and authority.
+And, generally speaking, whatever rules apply to the school board we stand in the shoes of the school board member.
 So Number 3 on policy 1005, the school board is a corporate entity and shall take action only when the board meets in accordance with Florida statutes.
+School board members are to the side and settle the meeting dates?
+I have gone back and looked at the number of times we've met in the past year, I just pulled that up on the audit committee website.
+I'm just going to propose, I know we can't do a motion, but I'm just going to say on November 18th, when I will be there in person, I'm going to be moving that we meet monthly through the remainder of the year and we adjust our calendar accordingly.
+Because in the month of September, for example, we met twice.
+The month of November we're meeting twice.
+I mean, you know, at some point you just acknowledge that that's the reality of where we have evolved to and you do it in maybe a little more organized manner than just saying we'll just have a follow-up meeting and just say we're going to meet once a month.
+So I just want to tell you that's my intention.

-School board members are free to express their opinion, however, they cannot make a representation on behalf of the school board unless official action has been taken.
+MR. MAYERSOHN: Right.
+Well, one of the things that I would ask Mr. Jabouin if he could speak to Mr. Vignola, we're meeting here on Zoom, we don't make motions, we don't make approvals, we don't transmit, but we certainly have had opportunities to hear and I'll call it "workshop items", where we've had robust discussion.
+That free to express their opinion, however, they cannot make a representation on behalf of the school board unless official action has been taken.
 So that's another one, based on conversation I heard at your last meeting, I'm not quite sure what some of the purpose of this meeting is, but just as a reminder, if school board members are free to express their opinion as long as they don't claim to be representing the school board, then the same rules would apply here.